Inside the Stalker Hell of Italian Footballer Fabio Quagliarella

 Piccolo had to head back to work.
 As Vittorio walked away, his mind reeled: Why would Piccolo delete texts he received himself—evidence!—during an active investigation?
 Confusion turned into fury, and he immediately pulled out his cellphone.

-"My dad called and said, 'I think it's that s--t [Piccolo],' Quagliarella recounted to These Football Times last April.
+"My dad called and said, 'I think it's that s--t [Piccolo],'" Quagliarella recounted to Mediaset (via The Daily Mail).
 The son counseled the father to simmer down.
 "I said that we were all stressed by this hellish situation and mustn't doubt him, of all people."

 Giovanni Barile is an attorney in Castellammare di Stabia, and a former member of "Ultras"—the ultra-fanatical support group of Napoli.
 These fans populate the sacred Curva B of Stadio San Paolo, where Napoli plays its home games.